Belarusian-Corpus/belacorpus_public/README.md

 # belacorpus_public
 This is a corpus of written texts in Standard Belarusian, published here in .txt format.
 The corpus can be accessed for purpouses of scientific research.
+The corpus has been built by Lidia Federica Mazzitelli, now at University of Cologne, during her Ph.D. at the University of Rome "La Sapienza"/ University of Mainz "Johannes Gutenberg" in 2010.

 (1) Corpus materials